Punktum-dk/epp-service-specification/README.md

 </extension>
 ```

-In the RFC outlining automatic renewal "[DKHM RFC for handling of Automatic Renewal and Expiration][DKHMRFCAUTORENEW]", it is described that a `delete domain` command will disable auto renewal if enabled.
-Please see the RFC for more details.
+Do note that a `delete domain` command will disable auto renewal if enabled.

 Do note that if subordinates exist these will block for a delete and the request will result in an error: `2305`.